Product Filters

 Rockwool Mineral Wool Insulation

-The Rockwool RWA45 Slab delivers excellent acoustic sound insulation.
+This acoustic performance is highlighted in the range's product code.
 The RW stands for “Rockwool”, A stands for “Acoustic” and the 45 refers to the fact that these slabs have a density of 45kg/m3 and 0.035 W/mK thermal conductivity.
 You can install these thermal and acoustic insulation slabs in partition walls or under floorboards.

 Knauf Mineral Wool Insulation